Rankine Generating Station

 Power Production in Niagara

 The original turbines at the Adams plant, with their massive shafts, were designed to operate at 250 rpm (again, quite likely to drive pneumatic compressors, not electrical generators) and so 12 pole electric generators were envisioned which produced 25Hz to take advantage of the already-installed (slow) turbines.
 While many other places throughout North America adopted 60Hz as a standard (which was endorsed by the Westinghouse company, a prime supplier of AC machinery), Niagara’s largest power project to date was going 25Hz.
-This set the ‘standard’ in Niagara which would remain so until half-way through the 20th century when the introduction of fluorescent lighting (which flickered much worse on 25Hz than incandescent lamps) was the final blow to the standard.
-On the US side of the falls, the Adams plant (owned by the Niagara Falls Power Company) generated two-phase AC and delivered 11000 volt AC current to the large Buffalo market via a 22 mile long route in 1896.
+Aside from the ability to utilize a 250 rpm turbine, 25Hz was chosen as it allowed power to be interchanged with the existing (although fledgling) power system developing on the US side of the river and technologically, it allowed easier synchronization between generators.
+This set the ‘standard’ in Niagara which would remain so until half-way through the 20th century when the introduction of fluorescent lighting (which flickered much worse on 25Hz than incandescent lamps) and home electronics was the final blow to the standard.
+On the US side of the falls, the Adams plant (owned by the Niagara Falls Power Company) generated two-phase AC and delivered 11000 volt AC current (stepped-up for transmission) to the large Buffalo market via a 22 mile long route in 1896.
 It was, at the time, the most ambitious power project of its type.
-Buffalo, site of the Pan-American exhibition of 1901, was indeed power-hungry and the Adams plant would not provide an adequate supply of power for long.
+Buffalo, site of the Pan-American exhibition of 1901, was indeed power-hungry and the Adams plant would not provide an adequate supply of power for long – the Rankine plant to be built on the Canadian side was envisioned as being the prime supplier.
 The Adams plant was closed permanently in 1961 and water diverted to the more efficient Robert Moses plant just North of the falls.

 While power development proceeded on the American side of the falls, the first power generated on the Canadian side was in 1892 for the Niagara Parks River Railway.
 Three small turbines generated enough DC current (about 2 Megawatts) to run the electric trolleys which carried tourists through the area.
 The building was just to the north of the CNP plant outlined on this page and the plant was decommissioned in 1932 when the trolleys were removed and “the Boulevard” (the Niagara Parkway) was built to carry automobile traffic.
 It was demolished and today the main bus stop for the people-mover bus, just outside table rock, stands on that very site.